-If you are in immediate emergency need, please seek help at an ER or by calling 911.
+If you are in immediate emergency need, please seek help at a Hospital Emergency Department or by calling 911.

 Note: These resource covers insulin access in the United States only.
 These resources may be out of date and were last updated January 2026. for ongoing insulin access and affordability resources in the United States, see here.